Hugoved/pywv/README.md

 For bug reports, feature requests, or general inquiries, please open an issue in the repository.

-Support and updates will be provided as availability permits.

 ---

 ## Acknowledgements

-This project is **based on pywidevine**, with modifications and restructuring to support standalone usage and extended functionality for working with WVD and PSSH data.
+This project is based on **pywidevine**, adapted for standalone usage and improved WVD and PSSH workflows.